susanst00/Dynatrace-Security-API-Export/README.md

 # Dynatrace Security API Export
 ###### Currently this is just a preview program to export data using the new Dynatrace Security API.
 This is not supported by Dyantrace, but just a personal program I wrote.

+### Prerequisites

+- Node.js Version 7.6+, just install the latest if you can.

 ## How to get this working?

 Well First step is downloading the dependencies.
 To do so, within the base folder of the project use the terminal to run: